apache/pulsar/site/docs/latest/deployment/bare-metal/instance.md

 -->

+{% include admonition.html type="info"
+  content="Single-cluster Pulsar installations should be sufficient for all but the most ambitious use cases.
+If you're interested in experimenting with Pulsar or using it in a startup or on a single team, we recommend opting for a single cluster.
+For instructions on deploying a single cluster, see the guide [here](../cluster)." %}

 A Pulsar *instance* consists of multiple Pulsar {% popover clusters %} working in unison.
 Clusters can be distributed across data centers or geographical regions and can replicate amongst themselves using [geo-replication](../../admin/GeoReplication).
 Deploying a multi-cluster Pulsar instance involves the following basic steps:

 * Deploying two separate [ZooKeeper](#deploying-zookeeper) quorums: a [local](#deploying-local-zookeeper) quorum for each cluster in the instance and a [global](#deploying-global-zookeeper) quorum for instance-wide tasks
 * Initializing [cluster metadata](#cluster-metadata-initialization) for each cluster
 * Deploying a [BookKeeper cluster](#deploying-bookkeeper) of {% popover bookies %} in each Pulsar cluster
 * Deploying [brokers](#deploying-brokers) in each Pulsar cluster

 If you're deploying a single Pulsar cluster, see the [Clusters and Brokers](../../getting-started/LocalCluster#starting-the-cluster) guide.